Datopotamab deruxtecan: History

 Efficacy was evaluated in TROPION-Breast01 (NCT05104866), a multicenter, open-label, randomized trial.
 Participants must have experienced disease progression, been deemed unsuitable for further endocrine therapy, and have received one or two lines of prior chemotherapy for unresectable or metastatic disease.
 Participants were excluded for a history of ILD/pneumonitis requiring steroids, ongoing ILD/pneumonitis, clinically active brain metastases, or clinically significant corneal disease.
 Participants also were excluded for ECOG performance status >1.
 Randomization was stratified by previous lines of chemotherapy, prior CDK4/6 inhibitor treatment, and geographical region.
 A total of 732 participants were randomized (1:1) to datopotamab deruxtecan (n=365) or investigator's choice of chemotherapy (n=367); eribulin (60%), capecitabine (21%), vinorelbine (10%), or gemcitabine (9%).

 Efficacy was evaluated in a pooled subgroup of 114 participants with locally advanced or metastatic epidermal growth factor receptor-mutated non-small cell lung cancer who had received prior treatment with an epidermal growth factor receptor-directed therapy and platinum-based chemotherapy and received datopotamab deruxtecan at the recommended dose across two clinical trials: TROPION-Lung05 and TROPION-Lung01.
 TROPION-Lung05 (NCT04484142) was a multi-center, single-arm trial, while TROPION-Lung01 (NCT04656652) was a multi-center, open-label, randomized controlled trial.

 The US Food and Drug Administration granted the application for datopotamab deruxtecan priority review and breakthrough therapy designations.

+Efficacy was evaluated in TROPION-Breast02 (NCT05374512), a multicenter, open-label, randomized trial of 644 participants with unresectable or metastatic triple-negative breast cancer who had not received prior chemotherapy or other systemic anti-cancer therapy for unresectable or metastatic breast cancer and who were not candidates for PD-1/PD-L1 inhibitor therapy.
+Participants were excluded for a history of ILD/pneumonitis requiring treatment with steroids, ongoing ILD/pneumonitis, or clinically significant corneal disease at screening.
+Randomization was stratified by geographical region (United States, Canada and Europe, or rest of world), PD-L1 status (positive or negative) and disease-free interval history (de novo or ≤12 months or >12 months).
+Participants were randomized (1:1) to receive either datopotamab deruxtecan-dlnk (N=323) or investigator's choice of chemotherapy (N=321); paclitaxel (28%), nab-paclitaxel (54%), capecitabine (2.2%), eribulin (11%) or carboplatin (4.7%).